'PStill', 'pstill' and 'GPStill' - what is the difference?

 There is a 'meta' option that sets everything to reasonable defaults:

-pstill -M default -o outputfile.pdf input
+pstill -M defaultall -o outputfile.pdf input

 You can combine it will other options as you need.